SummerAppSpace/Chapter4/CAPSTONE.md

 1. Run the code in `Capstone_Part3.py`.
 1. Change the number of clusters, and rerun, what do you get?
 ## Part 4
+How to choose what method to use: http://peekaboo-vision.blogspot.com/2013/01/machine-learning-cheat-sheet-for-scikit.html
+* Pick to work with either astronomy and stellar data, solar flare data, or satellite imagery data.
+Obtain your dataset, adn then pick either K-Nearest-Neighbors or K-Means to divide it into categories.
+What categories did you come up with?
+Are you able to spot patterns.
+Write up your results.

+# Appendix:
-The query to get the data for `Problem1_testing.py` from CasJobs SDSS Data server is given here:
+The query on the SDSS server to get the data for `Problem1_Testing.py` is as follows:
 ```
 SELECT
      G.ra, G.dec, S.mjd, S.plate, S.fiberID,